__________________________________________________________________

 present age of evil angels and evil men.
 The new heaven and earth is a time of

-Scripture heaven can be three things: the sky (earth’s atmosphere
+In Scripture heaven can be three things; the sky (earth’s atmosphere of wind,

-(God, the angels and hosts of heaven), the
+the spiritual universe (God, the angels and hosts of heaven), the ‘third heaven’

 but I will go on to visions and revelations of the Lord.